How does one be helpful? ASK!

 I often fumble, and will try over and over… with respect, let me.
-I believe if you don’t use it you loose it, and my skills are on the edge.
+I believe if you don’t use it you lose it, and my skills are on the edge.
 It’s my journey, I know you can probably zip my coat up for me, and it may get on your nerves to watch me fumble, with respect to healing my nerves – let me try!
 Until I ask you for help, or accept offered help – please respect my desire to do simple tasks of daily living for myself.
 I’m a walking work-around, and some day’s I make it look better than others.

 I’ve learned how to ask for help, and I often accept offered help if appropriate.
 However, if I’d like to something myself, let me!

 Some just don’t get it.
 A good example of this is putting my coat on.
 I’ve had people push my fumbling hands out-of-the-way to zip up my coat for me – without asking if I need any help, of if they can touch me.
 WHOA!
 My reaction is often sharp.